We make Australian wines using Italian varieties that thrive in our ancient soils and warming climate.

-We refine the traditional textural and savoury characteristics to create approachable, sohisticated wines of depth that keep the curious interested.
-Our wines are delicious with or without food and all made in the Adelaide Hills, where you can visit us the first weekend of each month.
-There are two ranges; alongside La Prova is La Prova Uno, with single site expressions from a few exceptional vineyards.
+La Prova refines the traditional textural and savoury characteristics of Italian varieties to create approachable, sophisticated wines of depth that keep curious drinkers interested.
+The wines are delicious with or without food and all made in the Adelaide Hills, where you can visit the cellar door on the first weekend of each month.
+There are two ranges; alongside La Prova is La Prova Uno, with single site expressions from exceptional vineyards.

 Italian varieties need less water and thrive in warmer conditions.
-Many are future-ready, supporting our production philosophy that is inherently sustainable and in our view necessary to ensure the future of Australian wine.
-We prefer hand picking, indigenous yeasts, older oak, and avoid filtering, fining, and additions except for minimal sulphites.
+Many are future-ready, supporting a production philosophy that is inherently sustainable and in our view necessary to ensure the future of Australian wine.
 All wines are vegan friendly.

 We see growers as our most important collaborators and have forged strong relationships with these highly-skilled producers, many of whom share an appreciation for rusticity and tannin and have planted their vineyards accordingly.

 All vineyards from which La Prova sources use sustainable vineyard practices.
 They are pesticide free and have permanent mid-row grasses that eliminate the need for tilling, promote soil health and good composition, provide competition for weeds, soak up spring rains and play a role in encouraging beneficial insects.
 Producers’ spray programs are target-based – determined by weather conditions, which generally reduces the number of spray applications required.